 The Faena Hotel, designed by wild genius hotel designer Philippe Starck, is easily the coolest setting and scene for drinks in the city.
 It’s just one of those places that everyone appears beautiful and interesting.
 (Maybe it’s a transformative Faena effect?)

 Once upon a time, Chris Martin, staying at the hotel while touring with Coldplay, plopped down at the piano for an impromptu duet with one of Argentina’s favorite local rock legends, Charly Garcia.
 Local DJs often are regularly invited to spin.
-As if that wasn’t enough, the hotel also has a small theater where it puts on a contemporary tango show Tango Rojo.
+If that wasn’t enough, the hotel also has a small theater where it puts on a contemporary tango show Tango Rojo.

 It could be part aspirational and make-believe that I gravitate toward these places.
 In reality, though, those usually are the only places that are big enough—in size and also budget—to provide offerings for those without room keys.